Parsing and Selecting Columns

 from the type dropdown.

-At this point, the node will be surrounded by a yellow border, indicating that a problem has occurred when trying to parse these columns.
+At this point, the component will show a yellow triangle to its left, indicating that a problem has occurred when trying to parse these columns.
 By default, Enso attaches a warning to the resulting table and puts a Nothing

 The last two parameters in the parse